BaiyangZhang/BaiyangZhang.github.io/_posts/2024-10-16-Tsallis-Statistics-in-Logistic-Regression.md

 ## 4.2 With Tsallis statistics

-We note that the potential for applying Tsallis entropy is immense, mostly for two reasons:
+There exist tremendous potential in applying Tsallis entropy to biostatistics, mostly for two reasons:

 1. Tsallis statistics modifies logarithmic and exponential functions, and they are ubiquitous in logistic regression methods;
 2. Tsallis entropy can seamlessly generalize the familiar Shannon entropy, which is closely connected to the cross entropy loss function, which is exactly the loss functions we used in regression method.